 Catch the Wildlife Express Train at the train station near Kilimanjaro Safaris and take the short trip to Rafiki’s Planet Watch.

 Once you reach Rafiki’s Planet Watch, walk down the trail to the Conservation Station.
 Along the way, you will spot a few animal exhibits.

 Once you reach Conservation Station, you will find a petting zoo outside and more animals on display inside the building.
 If you’re lucky you may be able to catch a zoo keeper chat about one of these animals.

 You can find goats, sloth, a cow, sheep, owls, snakes, opossum, golden lion tamarins, a donkey, reptiles, and insects all living at Rafiki’s Planet Watch.

 Rafiki’s Planet Watch is one of my favorite areas of Animal Kingdom because it is so much less crowded than the rest of the park.
-It’s one of the hidden gems at Disney World.
+It’s definitely one of the hidden gems at Disney World.